How to Stop Picking Your Nails and Cuticles

 Why is picking at nails and cuticles so bad for nail health?

-It removes protective skin, creates repeated trauma, and disrupts the environment needed for stable nail growth.
+It removes protective living skin around the nail, creates repeated trauma, and disrupts the environment needed for stable nail growth.
+Over time, this leads to weaker, more fragile nails.

 What kind of nail damage happens from nail picking?